David-Patow/Drains1268TwinOakLn/README.md

 ![Q - Patow-Drain-B.jpg](Patow-Drain-Q.jpg)

 Photo R : Shuffling back up Weber Ln towards Smith Rd, to see the ditch behind 1268 Twin Oak Ln.
 This area is currently being cleared by the new homeowner of pre-existing, overgrown garden.
-It is not part of this drain problem, as no ditches flow *into* this garden area.
+It is not part of this reported drain problem, as no ditches flow *into* this garden area.
 However, our intent is to fully restore the ditch here, to improve the backyard lawn drainage.

 ![R - Patow-Drain-B.jpg](Patow-Drain-R.jpg)